ENPTES

 2

-A trendy, creative neighborhood popular with digital nomads, featuring hip cafes, boutique shops, art galleries, and modern restaurants.
+This trendy neighborhood pulses with contemporary culture, hip cafes, boutique shops, and young creative energy alongside modern restaurants.

 3